open-contracting/ocds-show-ppp/README.md

 Files ../ocds-show/index.html and ./index.html differ
 ```

-If you remove the `-q` option, there should only the differences above.
+If you remove the `-q` option, there should only be the differences above.

 ## Issues